 In its 20th year, the program has reached the $450,000 mark in scholarships and the 4,500th mentor-student pairing.
 Mathews-Dickey is a 501(c)(3) United Way member agency, providing cultural arts & health, educational enrichment, sports & recreation and summer day camp programs for more than 40,000 young men and women.
 For more information and reservations, call Bill Fronczak at (314) 382-5952, ext.
 228.

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.

 Site Designed & Donated by Dayton Ohio Web Site Design

 Mathews-Dickey Boys' & Girls' Club is a nonprofit 501 (c) (3) United Way member agency that annually provides educational, athletic and cultural enrichment programs to more than 40,000 young people from throughout the St. Louis metropolitan area.
-For 52 years the Club has taught youth respect, restraint and responsibility so that they may obtain credibility, integrity and accountability.
-For more information, call Barbara A. Washington or Bill Fronczak at (314) 382-5952, ext.
+Since 1960 the Club has taught youth respect, restraint and responsibility so that they may obtain credibility, integrity and accountability.
+For more information, call Bill Fronczak at (314) 382-5952, ext.
 234.